bopopescu/snappy-spark/snappy/README-zeppelin-build.md

 The following steps are tested working to build Zeppelin master against snappy-spark.

 1. Build snappy-spark with scala-2.10.
 Required because Zepplin seems to be having trouble building with 2.11 version of snappy-spark-repl library.
-Use this with our build script in snappy-spark repository:
+Use this with our build script in snappy-spark repository.
+Also, be sure to use JDK 1.7, as there are errors when compiling with JDK 1.8.
+There are also errors (that can be ignored) during the compile, so we have to issue two separate commands: one to build (has errors) and one to publish the successful build jars:

+    snappy/spark-build.sh -scala-2.10 compile
-    snappy/spark-build.sh -scala-2.10 compile publish-local
+    snappy/spark-build.sh -scala-2.10 publish-local

 Note: I also had to comment out external/flume, external/flume-sink and examples from snappy-spark/pom.xml <modules>...</modules> entity.
 There